About MeRO

 We support MeRO’s work in many ways.

-• Our Nurse and Physiotherapist Sponsorship Programs pay the wages of their four nurses and physiotherapist.
+• Our Nurse and Physiotherapist Sponsorship Programs pays the wages of their four nurses and physiotherapist.

-• We fund as much as we can of their monthly pharmacy bill (usually $1000 a month – more if we can afford it) which provides patients with essential medications, medical equipment and supplies.
+• We pay $1000 a month of MeRO’s monthly pharmacy bill which provides all patients with essential medications, medical equipment and supplies.

 • We also provide the first $200 of medical costs for all patients admitted to the Shelter, and raise funds for additional medical costs as required.